Peter Michaelis

 Peter Michaelis (28 May 1900 in Munich – 3 August 1975 in Cologne) was a German plant geneticist who focused most of his research on cytoplasm inheritance and segregation.
-Most of Michaelis work was carried out during the period from the 1940s to 1970s at the Max Planck Institute for Plant Breeding Research in Köln/Vogelsang, where he was a group leader.
+Most of his work was carried out during the period from the 1940s to 1970s at the Max Planck Institute for Plant Breeding Research in Cologne/Vogelsang, where he was a group leader.

 Education and career

 Michaelis was born in Munich as the son of the portrait painter Oskar Michaelis.
 He studied at the University of Munich where he received his PhD under the supervision of Karl von Goebel in 1923.
 He worked as an assistant to Otto Renner at the University of Jena after graduation.
 In 1927, Michaelis moved to Stuttgart to work for Richard Harder and started lecturing at the University of Stuttgart.
 In 1933, upon Harder's departure for University of Göttingen, Michaelis was hired by Erwin Baur to join the Kaiser Wilhelm Institute for Breeding Research in Müncheberg/Mark and continued under the direction of Erwin's successor Wilhelm Rudorf.
 The institute was later renamed the Max Planck Institute for Plant Breeding Research, where Michaelis continued his research until his retirement in 1968.